GeekyCoder7/OpenCore-EFI-Lenovo-Y50-70/README.md

   - 16GB DDR4 Ram
   - Broadcom BCM94352Z (Network card)

+### Known Issues:
+  - Battery Management not working yet with Moneterey.

   ### For UHD:
   - Use `Config-UHD.plist`, but you need to delete `Config.plist` and rename `Config-UHD.plist` to `Config.plist`